byuawsfhtl/HandwritingRecognition/README.md

 in TensorFlow 2.
 Using the provided scripts, the model can be trained and also used for inference.

+This project can be used by cloning the repository and running manually.
+However, it is also available in [Anaconda Cloud](https://anaconda.org/BYU-Handwriting-Lab/hwr) and can be used in any Conda environment.

 ## Dependencies
 * TensorFlow 2.x
 * Python 3.x